 The First Mistake may cripple your plans if your child ever changes their mind (and what teenager doesn't!)
 The Second Mistake may leave your child unprepared for college!
 The Third Mistake may result in the loss of thousands of dollars in financial aid!
 The Fourth Mistake may cause your child to be lost in the crowd during college admission.
 The Fifth Mistake may render your kid unable to gain admission to the college of their dreams!

 Learn why "old-fashioned" homeschooling is still your best bet for growing passionate learners!
 Homeschool independently and take your life back!
 Instead of a "one-size-fits-all" assembly-line education, choose the freedom to teach your children at their pace and consistent with your values.
 Pursue happiness while homeschooling, instead of pursuing the busyness so common in our society.

-In this book, you will learn how to identify and eliminate sources of educational dependence, how to regain your peace of mind, and how to rekindle your children's love of learning.
+In this book, you will learn to identify and eliminate sources of educational dependence, regain your peace of mind, and rekindle your children's love of learning.